xk/node-threads-a-gogo/README.md

 **You need a node with a v8 >= 3.2.4 to run this module.
 Any node >= 0.5.1 comes with a v8 >= 3.2.4.**

 The module **runs fine, though, in any node >= 0.1.13** as long as you build it with a v8 >= 3.2.4, [see here](https://nodejs.org/en/download/releases/).
-To do that you simply have to replace /node/deps/v8 with a newer version of v8 and recompile it (node).
+To do that you simply have to replace /node/deps/v8 with a newer version of v8 and recompile it (recompile node).
 To get any version of node goto http://nodejs.org/dist/, and for v8 goto http://github.com/v8/v8, click on "branch", select the proper tag (>= 3.2.4), and download the .zip.

 ## Intro